Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Results and Discussion

 \section{Results and Discussion}

+Before demonstrating the prowess of our denoising approach, we first verify the accuracy of the proposed GMDFA in estimating the true Hurst exponent of a cross-correlated bivariate data set.
+The input data consisted of a long (length=$2^{16}$) bivariate wGn signal for varying cross-correlation coefficient $\rho$ values.
+We show our results in Fig. \ref{wGnAlpha}; the sub figure on the left side shows estimated $\alpha_k$ values obtained in the first 200 iterations using both MDFA and GMDFA for a specific value of $\rho=0.5$; the subfigure on the right shows estimated scaling exponents in the form of an error bar plot, for different correlation coefficients ranging from $0 \ - \ 1$.
+The GMDFA provided more accurate estimates of the Hurst exponent that also exhibited lower variances across a wide range of correlation coefficients.

-We evaluate the performance of the proposed multivariate denoising using DFA (MDD) method against the established state of the art methods which include multivariate wavelet denoising (MWD) \cite{aminghafari2006MWD}, multivariate synchrosqueezing wavelet denoising (MWSD) \cite{ahrabian2015MWSD} and multivariate denoising based on Mahalanobis distance (MMD) \cite{ur2019MMD}.
-The input datasets used in our experiments include bivariate Sofar signal containing oceanographic float drift recordings \cite{richardson1989estbsn}, trivariate recordings of roll, pitch and yaw movements of the arm during weight lifting exercise, a trivariate wind speed signal obtained from a remote sight in Pakistan and a quadrivariate synthetic signal composed of Blocks, Bumps, Doppler and Heavy-Sine signals.
+Next, we evaluate the performance of the proposed multivariate denoising method using DFA, termed MDD in the sequel, against the established state of the art methods which include multivariate wavelet denoising (MWD) \cite{aminghafari2006MWD}, multivariate synchrosqueezing wavelet denoising (MWSD) \cite{ahrabian2015MWSD} and multivariate denoising based on Mahalanobis distance (MMD) \cite{ur2019MMD}.
+The input datasets used in our experiments include bivariate Sofar signal \cite{richardson1989estbsn}, a trivariate wind speed signal and a quadrivariate synthetic signal composed of Blocks, Bumps, Doppler and Heavy-Sine signals.
 These datasets were corrupted using multivariate additive wGn and were subsequently denoised using the comparative methods.
 The quality of the denoised signal is measured through the signal to noise ratio (SNR) and visual interpretation.
 The open source code of the MATLAB based implementation of the proposed MDD method is available online \cite{naveed2020MVMD_DFA_Matlab_Code}.

-First, we compare the denoising performance of the proposed MDFA against the existing multichannel extension of DFA \cite{xiong20171stMDFA}.
-In this regard, scaling exponents ($\alpha_k$) from both methods are plotted for $K=10$ BLIMFs of noisy wind signal at input SNR $10$ dB in Fig. \ref{Fig03} (top left).
-Observe from the zoomed-in view of the plot in Fig. \ref{Fig03} (top left) that maximum slope for \cite{xiong20171stMDFA} occurs between third and fourth mode (highlighted in dotted red line).
-Contrarily, using the proposed MDFA, the maximum slope is exhibited between fourth and fifth mode (highlighted in solid red line).
-Observe from Fig. \ref{Fig03} (bottom right) that the denoised signal reconstructed from first four BLIMFs (as suggested by the proposed MDFA) is a closer estimate of the original signal (plotted in grey in the background) compared to that plotted in Fig. \ref{Fig03} (lower left) which is reconstructed from first three BLIMFs using \cite{xiong20171stMDFA}.